-One of the most overlooked aspects of risk management is knowledge.
-Knowledge will make your trading activity less risky because the more knowledge you acquire, the more skilled you become – where your trading activity will become less based on luck and more on experience.
-Like the circus performer who makes tightrope walking seemed easy, knowing what to invest in, when, and how much is the result of hard work.
-Before investing in an asset, research it.
-The same computer you place trades with can be used to search for information.
+One of the most overlooked aspects of risk management is knowledge – where your trading activity will become less based on luck and more on experience.
+Before investing in a currency pair, research it.
 Look for news items that can have an impact on your trading, try to gauge market sentiment, open some historical charts and check out how the currency pair has reacted in the past to various events.

-Before entering a trade look at the present charts and see how the currency pair is reacting to the day’s news, try to define whether your currency pair will rise or fall and at what price you should open a position.
+Before entering a trade look at the present charts and check your calendar of news events to see how the currency pair will rise or fall over the coming period, and at what price you should open a position.
 Take a good look at current market fluctuation and set your stop loss and take profit orders accordingly.